The nutrient dense beef stock is extremely nutritious, healing and flavorful food.

+The nutrient dense beef stock recipe could also be called broth.
 The terms broth and stock are used interchangeably because there is very little difference between the two.
 Broth is usually made with leftovers and meaty parts.
 Stock is more of a professional term and is cooked according to a specific recipe, using more bony parts.
 Stocks is used as a sauce base.
 It has more gelatinous texture and is clear in the appearance.
 Broths might be thinner and cloudier.
 And commonly used for soups.

 - It supports the immune system and helps prevent and reduce infections.